Telegram-Mini-Apps/telegram-apps/README.md

 use [tree shaking](https://stackoverflow.com/questions/45884414/what-is-tree-shaking-and-why-would-i-need-it),
 making browser to load the code not used in the application.
 Imagine using the only 1 function from some library like `lodash`, but fully load it.

+##### Unknown target

+The other problem developer can face is IIFE packages are built for the specific browser of specific version.
+So, the package author does not know which target he should choose as long as he doesn't know it when creating such package.
+That's why the the package target should be lowered to support most part of browsers, but this also make final bunlde bigger.

+##### Conclusion

 Unfortunately, developer is unable to avoid these problems when using IIFE format.
 This is the reason why it is recommended to use modern technologies along with ESM format.